jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (iv) the Agency’s functions under section 95 of the Land Transport Management Act 2003:
     (v) the Director’s functions under section 104B of the Land Transport Management Act 2003:
   (h) any other matter contemplated by a provision of this Act.
+(2) Ordinary rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 152A Governor-General may make ordinary rules
 (1) Despite anything in this Part, the Governor-General may, by Order in Council, on the recommendation of the Minister, make, amend, or revoke an ordinary rule for any of the purposes for which the Minister may make, amend, or revoke an ordinary rule under this Part.
 (2) The Minister must have regard to the criteria specified in section 164(2) before making a recommendation under subsection (1).
 (3) Section 161(1)﻿(a) and (2) do not apply to an ordinary rule made by Order in Council under subsection (1).
-(4) An ordinary rule or an amendment to an ordinary rule made by Order in Council under subsection (1) must (despite section 161(3)) be notified and made available in accordance with section 161(3) as if the Minister had made the rule or the amendment to the rule.
+(4)
 (5) The Minister may amend or revoke an ordinary rule or an amendment to an ordinary rule made by Order in Council under subsection (1) as if the Minister had made the ordinary rule or the amendment to the ordinary rule under this Part.
-(6) An Order in Council under subsection (1)—
+(6) An order under this section—
-  (a) is a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act; but
+  (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) is not to be drafted by the PCO under section 67(d)﻿(i) of that Act.
-  (b) is not a legislative instrument for the purposes of the Legislation Act 2012 (see subsection (4), and section 161(3) of this Act); and
-  (c) is not to be drafted by the PCO under section 59(2)﻿(a) of the Legislation Act 2012.

 ### 153 Rules concerning road user behaviour
-Without limiting the general power to make rules under section 152, ordinary rules may— (a) set out standards and requirements concerning road user behaviour, including standards and requirements concerning the conduct of drivers, pedestrians, and other persons using roads:
+(1) Without limiting the general power to make rules under section 152, ordinary rules may— (a) set out standards and requirements concerning road user behaviour, including standards and requirements concerning the conduct of drivers, pedestrians, and other persons using roads:
   (b) regulate traffic of all classes (including vehicular, pedestrian, and animal traffic), and prohibit traffic or a class of traffic, either absolutely or conditionally, on a specified road or specified class of road:
   (c) set out standards and requirements concerning the use of vehicle safety equipment by drivers, and passengers in or on vehicles:
   (d) regulate the movement of animals on roads.
+(2) Ordinary rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 154 Rules concerning driver licensing
-Without limiting the general power to make rules under section 152, ordinary rules may— (a) put in place a system or provide for the licensing of drivers of motor vehicles, including provisions for the issue, endorsement, alteration, replacement, renewal, surrender, suspension, expiry, and revocation of licences:
+(1) Without limiting the general power to make rules under section 152, ordinary rules may— (a) put in place a system or provide for the licensing of drivers of motor vehicles, including provisions for the issue, endorsement, alteration, replacement, renewal, surrender, suspension, expiry, and revocation of licences:
   (b) specify different requirements for drivers of different age groups or experience, including requirements concerning the issue and expiry of licences:
   (c) provide for different classes of driver licences, and for the endorsement of licences for different purposes, and specify their effect: